pkp/ojs-user-guide/en/settings.md

 Delete those that aren't appropriate for your journal.
 This will reduce the options faced by authors struggling through their first submission.

+### <a name="workflow-submission"></a>Submission
+Text.

-### <a name="workflow-journal-library"></a>Journal Library
+### <a name="workflow-publisher-library"></a>Publisher Library

-The Journal Library provides a file repository for storing and quickly sharing common files, such as writing guidelines, author contracts and release forms, and marketing materials.
+The Publisher Library provides a file repository for storing and quickly sharing common files, such as writing guidelines, author contracts and release forms, and marketing materials.

 Items that are stored in the Journal Library can be quickly retrieved and added into a [Submission Library](editorial-workflow.md#submission-library) to be shared with authors or assistants.